(page revised December 2013)

 M6 Toll Company Accounts

-Depreciation has reduced the book value of the M6 Toll to £714 million at June 2009.
-Debts, net of cash and creditors etc was about £727 million, so the company capital ws MINUS £13 million.
+Depreciation has reduced the book value of the M6 Toll to £648 million at December 2012.

-The accounts show that they made a loss of £26.1 million, on a turnover of £56.1 million.
-The main item of expenditure was interest of £58 million.
+The 2012 accounts show that they made a loss for the year of £36.7 million, on a turnover of £58.1 million.

-The road somehow needs to increase its turnover by 50%, just to break even.
+The road somehow needs to increase its turnover by 60%, just to break even.
 It could, of course increase toll income either through increased traffic or price rises.
-Small increases seem to have little immediate effect on traffic; the problem that the company has is that larger price increases might cause traffic to fall significantly.
+Small increases seem to have little immediate effect on traffic; the problem that the company (and the bankers that put up the money) has is that larger price increases might cause traffic to fall significantly.
 Like Mr Micawber, they must be hoping for something to turn up!

 Back to top